-&lt;sup>22 House Precedent 7.15 - 5.
-(2010) Germaneness Requirement Applicable Only to House Conference Committee Reports, interprets former Section 7.15 of House Rules which dealt with the subject of germaneness of conference committee reports.
-The same subject matter was relocated to Section 7.19(c) of House Rules, 55th Oklahoma Legislature (2015-2016).
+25 Published prior to 56th Oklahoma Legislature (2017-2018) as House Precedent 7.15 - 5.
+(2010) Germaneness Requirement Applicable Only to House Conference Committee Reports. interprets former Section 7.15 of House Rules which dealt with the subject of germaneness of conference committee reports.
+The same subject matter was relocated to Section 7.19(c) of House Rules, 56th Oklahoma Legislature (2017-2018).
 The present language of Section 7.19(c) explicitly limits the germaneness determination to House CCRs.
-Similarly, Section 5.1(e) of Joint Rules of the Oklahoma Legislature (2015-2016) establishes that the chamber of origin possesses exclusive jurisdiction over questions of germaneness pertaining to CCRs originating from that chamber.
+Similarly, Section 5.1(e) of Joint Rules of the Oklahoma Legislature (2017-2018) establishes that the chamber of origin possesses exclusive jurisdiction over questions of germaneness pertaining to CCRs originating from that chamber.